Protecting Applications in Docker Containers

 Within the container (RTE version must be 7.100 or later.) | Within the container |

-With this option, Thales recommends that you install the license at every container startup.
+With this option, Thales recommends that you install the license each time you create a container.
 This can be accomplished by simply placing the V2C file in the appropriate directory.

-You should not save the container image after secure storage has been created.
-If the container image is saved, the secure storage would be regarded as "restored manually" at container startup and would be completely recreated automatically.
-This slows down the startup process.
+You should not save the Docker image after secure storage has been created.
+If the Docker image is saved, the secure storage would be regarded as "restored manually" at container startup and would be completely recreated automatically.

 Within the container (RTE version must be 7.100 or later.) | Host machine or remote machine |